The era of the limited-edition has begun and it’s providing gin with great opportunities

 Permanence is reassuring, which is always welcome.
 Transience evokes other emotions: anticipation, excitement and a sense of urgency.
 These feelings are integral to a limited-edition release: here it is – but not for long; buy it now or live with regret.
 It’s a situation we face on a regular basis, as limited-edition gins keep appearing.
-And
+And then disappearing.

 Limited-editions span a range of concepts: one being the usual recipe but not the usual packaging, which provides designers with creative opportunities.
 Bombay Sapphire’s Swarovski edition for example, launched in 2009, utilised the eponymous crystals to add sparkle to the bottle.
 Design innovation is also part of the process when releasing a new recipe, but the focus is on the master distiller’s imagination.

 “Limited-editions create variety and showcase the flexibility of the gin category, as regulations allow a range of styles.
 You can also capitalise on trends if they align with your brand profile.
 However, creativity should be mindful innovation and fit the gin model,” says Joanne Moore, master distiller, Quintessential Brands.

 So, where are the parameters when developing a new recipe?